juanitogan/flame/README.md

 All asset files are assumed to be found under the `assets` folder.
 This is a limitation of at least one of the current plugins.

-Furthermore, some subfolder defaults are set for certain asset types (a default can be changed with `setSubPath()` if desired).
+Furthermore, some subfolder defaults are set for certain asset types (the default can be changed with `setSubPath()` if desired).

 The default asset tree looks like this: